Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/sample-data.md

 ### Loading the US Core resources

-Information about loading profiles for the FHIR Service can be found at [this documentation page](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/store-profiles-in-fhir).
+Information about loading profiles for the FHIR Service can be found at [this documentation page](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/store-profiles-in-fhir) and for the Azure API for FHIR can be found at [this documentation page](https://learn.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/store-profiles-in-fhir).
 In general, you will want to load all of the artifacts that are part of the US Core package.

 ### Loading Data